lukewarm/casperjs/README.md

+This is a fork of the official repo.

 # CasperJS

 >**Important note:** the `master` branch hosts the development version of CasperJS, which is now pretty stable and should be the right version to use if you ask me.